fgnt/python_crashkurs/docs/source/include/numpy.md

 ```

-### Reshape
+## Reshape
 You can change the shape of an array with reshape.
-The memory layout stay and only the interpretation changes
+The numbers after reshape are the same, only the arrangement changes.

 ```python
 >>> b = a.reshape(2, 8)  # same as np.reshape(a, [2, 8])
 ```